Borussia Dortmund give Sancho transfer update amid Man Utd interest | Goal.com

 The 20-year-old was named in Dortmund’s squad to travel to Switzerland for a training camp to prepare of the new season and Michael Zorc, Dortmund’s sporting director provided an update on Sancho’s future.

 “Jadon Sancho will play with us next season,” he said.
 “The decision is final.
 I think that answers all the questions.
-Already last summer we adjusted the salary according to Jadon's development.
-And on that occasion we renewed the contract until 2023.”
+Last summer we adjusted Jadon's salary to match the development of his performances.
+So in context, we had already extended his contract until 2023 back then."

+United are keen to strengthen down the right wing this summer but with financial uncertainty due to the implications of Covid-19 the club are not willing to pay over the odds for any transfer.

+It is understood the German side want €120 million (£108m/$142m) for the former Manchester City man and the two clubs were said to be far apart on their negotiations last week despite claims an agreement had been reached.